tdwg/tnc/TDWG2018/README.md

 A **taxonomic name instance** is the occurrence of a name in a *reference*.
 A fact.
 One use of a *taxonomic name* establishing context: establishment of a name, a concept, a synonym, an assertion, a relationship; tax. nov., comb.nov., … , a misapplication, or assertion; a common name.

-A **taxonomic name usage** is a collection of *taxonomic name instances*,  establishing a taxonomic entity, a *taxon concept* or *OTU* - often linking synonymic inclusions and adding annotations, description…
+A **taxonomic name usage** is a collection of *taxonomic name instances*,  establishing or describing a taxonomic entity, a *taxonomic concept* or *OTU* - often linking synonymic inclusions and adding annotations, description…

 - issue#1: [taxon concept vs concept label](https://github.com/tdwg/tnc/issues/1#issue-354177308)

-A **taxonomic tree** is a hierarchical arrangement of *taxonomic name usages*
+A **taxonomic tree** is a hierarchical collection of selected, unique, *taxonomic name usages* -  a *taxon*.

-A **taxonomic concept** is a reusable branch or leaf of a *taxonomic tree* circumscribing a *taxon concept* .

-A **taxonomic arrangement** or named tree is a collection of taxa.
+A **taxonomic arrangement** or named tree is a collection of *taxonomic trees*.
 A classification, checklist, Flora or Fauna.

 A **taxon** :